micro-sensor/tms2020/README.md

 ## Local deployment

-- Copy certificates into `ssl` folder in following structure
+- Copy certificates into `ssl` folder in following structure.
+Contact authors for the SSL files.

 ```
 $ ls -R ssl